 What is the offensive zone in hockey?

 The hockey rink is separated by two blue lines.
-Each area designated by the blue lines is called a zone.
+Each of the three areas designated by the blue lines is called a zone.
 The zone in which a team is trying to score in is known as the offensive zone.
 An offensive player cannot enter the offensive zone before the puck, or an offsides penalty will be called.
 When teams forecheck, they are applying pressure on the opposing team in the offensive zone to try and create a turnover near the opposing goal.

 What's offside in hockey?

-Offsides is a penalty in hockey that will be called when an offensive player enters the offensive zone before the puck.
+Offside is a penalty in hockey that will be called when an offensive player enters the offensive zone before the puck.
 To distinguish an offsides penalty, a player must have both skates across the blue offensive zone line.
 Players will commonly drag their skate or stop completely at the blue line to avoid offsides.
-Moreover, offsides will not be called if a player enters the offensive zone before the puck.
+Moreover, offsides will not be called immediately if a player enters the offensive zone before the puck.
 Once the player touches the puck, play will then be stopped and a faceoff will occur.
+This is called a delayed offside.